forensicanalysis/documentation/content/docs/development/guidelines.md

 ## Code Review

 - Use Code Reviews where possible
 - Maximum Linter
-- Stable master
-  - Never commit to master
+- Maintain a stable master
 - Use Semantic Versioning

 ## CLI